landnthrn/Better-PC-Sleep-Plus-SleepWarning/README.md

 `$ThresholdMinutes = 25`
 to
 `$ThresholdMinutes = 0.5`

-- This makes it trigger within about 30 seconds of idle time for testing
+This makes it trigger within about 30 seconds of idle time for testing

 - Save changes to the `ForceSleep.ps1` file

+**Note:**
-**Note:** Every time you make a change to these files, you should restart the ForceSleep_Watcher task by using this command:
+ Every time you make a change to these files, you should restart the **ForceSleep_Watcher** task by using this command:
 `schtasks /end /tn "ForceSleep_Watcher" & timeout /t 2 /nobreak >nul & schtasks /run /tn "ForceSleep_Watcher"`

 - Once you've restarted the task, don't touch your mouse or keyboard for 30 seconds.
-  See if the Sleep Warning appears don’t cancel it so you can confirm it sleeps properly
+  See if the Sleep Warning appears, don’t cancel it so you can confirm it sleeps properly

 - After you've verified it works, open `ForceSleep.ps1` again and change $`ThresholdMinutes = 0.5` to any number of minutes you'd like